jeffmaddocks/disaggregateTable/README.md

 5. Rename the script by clicking the ellipses to the right of the Run button and choose Rename > then name it "Explode CrossTab"

-6. The script is now ready to run on any Excel sheet that has a single cross-tab: simply choose Automate > Office Scripts > Explode CrossTab
+6. The script is now ready to run on any Excel sheet that has a single cross-tab: simply choose Automate > Office Scripts > Explode CrossTab > Run

 ## Setup - python